-effectuate the purposes of this Governing Instrument and as shall be requested by the Board of Trustees from time to time.
+effectuate the purposes of this Governing Instrument and as shall be requested by the Board from time to time.

 (c) Number.
 The number of members comprising the Investment Committee shall be

-determined, from time to time, by the Board of Directors, but in no event shall consist of less than two (2) members.
-The number of Investment Committee members as of the adoption of this Governing Instrument is five (3).
-All members of the Investment Committee shall be Directors of the Foundation.
+determined, from time to time, by the Board, but in no event shall consist of less than two (2) members.
+The number of Investment Committee members as of the adoption of this Governing Instrument is three.
+All members of the Investment Committee shall be duly appointed or elected members of the Board.
 The Executive Director of the Mather Foundation shall serve as the Secretary of the Investment Committee in a non-voting capacity.

 (d) Appointment.